Ensures you always retain 1 HP after an attack that would otherwise finish you off, unless you are already down to 1 HP.

 - In Pokémon, the "Endure" move guarantees the user will survive the next attack (even a One-Hit Kill) with at least 1 HP, but may fail to take effect if used consecutively.
 The "Focus Sash" item (and, as of Black and White, the "Sturdy" ability) can guarantee this if the user's HP is full when they take a hit, and the "Focus Band" item provides a 10% chance of this effect at all times.

-- The Focus Sash can also be abused with a metagame strategy called "FEAR" (Focus sash, Endeavor, Quick Attack, Rattata), where a very low-leveled Rattata wearing the item would get hit, survive with 1 HP, use Endeavor (which cuts their opponent's HP to match their own), then Quick Attack (which always hits first) to deal the Scratch Damage needed to KO the opposing pokemon.
+- The Focus Sash can also be abused with a metagame strategy called "FEAR" (Focus sash, Endeavor, Quick Attack, Rattata), where a very low-leveled Rattata wearing the item would get hit, survive with 1 HP, use Endeavor (which cuts their opponent's HP to match their own, which in this case would be close to 1), then Quick Attack (which always hits first) to deal the Scratch Damage needed to KO the opposing pokemon.
 The fact that a Level 1 Rattata could faint even a Level 100 opponent makes it Cherry Tapping incarnate.
 However, it's fairly easy to avoid if you know what's coming.
 As of Generation 5, the ability Sturdy works like the Focus Sash, and unlike the Focus Sash, it will work an infinite number of times if the pokemon can be restored to full health beforehand.
 This allows a level 1 Aron in sandstorm to sweep an entire team by using Endeavor to cut the opponent's health to 1, holding a Shell Bell (which restores HP equal to a portion of the damage taken, almost always enough to refill Aron's health), and then letting the sandstorm finish the job.

 - It can be hard to pull off, but skill swapping Sturdy onto Shedinja gives it an always-active Last Chance Hit Point and can only be killed via passive damage.
 This is because Shedinja is at one HP and full health, triggering Sturdy each time it's hit.